-❖ Note: Production students must complete at least one Cinema & Media Studies half (3.0) credit course.
+Note: Production students must complete at least one Cinema & Media Studies half course (3.0 credits).

 MFA students may normally take up to two half (3.0) courses or one full (6.0) course from outside the Film program.
 Permission is required from the course director, the director of the graduate program in which the course is taken, and the Graduate Program Director in Film.